-Information and/or forms for officially withdrawing from the university may be secured from the Office of Dean of Students, Womack 102F.
-To officially withdraw, a student must complete, sign and date the Student Withdrawal Form and submit the form to the Office of the Dean of Students, Womack 102F.
+Information and/or forms for officially withdrawing from the university may be secured from the Registrar’s Office, Womack 210B.
+To officially withdraw, a student must complete, sign and date the Student Withdrawal Form and submit the form to the Registrar’s Office, Womack 210B.
 Withdrawals should be completed one week prior to the end of regular classes.
-If the student cannot get to campus, withdrawal from the semester may be completed by calling the Office of the Dean of Students for official instructions.
+If the student cannot get to campus, withdrawal from the semester may be completed by calling the Registrar’s Office for official instructions.

 A student’s withdrawal date is:

 - the date the student began the institution’s withdrawal process or officially notified the institution, verbally or in writing, of intent to withdraw;

 - the midpoint date of the period for a student who leaves without notifying the institution; or

 - the student’s last date of attendance at a documented academically-related activity; or

 - the date the institution determines is related to special circumstances if those special circumstances prevent a student from beginning the withdrawal process;